alxers/book_of_proof/3_chapter.md

 digits, or for which there may be repeated digits, but all are odd?

 a) Let A be a set of 4-digit positive integers with no repetition.
 Then |A| = 9 * 8 * 7 * 6
-b) If there are { 1 3 5 7 9 } - 5 odd digits and repetition for odd is allowed, let B be a set of all 4-digit positive integers with an odd numbers. |B| = 5^4
+b) If there are { 1 3 5 7 9 } - 5 odd digits and repetition for odd is allowed, let B be a set of all 4-digit positive odd numbers. |B| = 5^4

 We need to find |A union B| ?
 How do A and B intersect?